 Because the strong winds and excess or lack of natural sunlight was never the ideal growing conditions for cannabis plants, the ruderalis genetics were forced to adapt to these environments.
 As the subspecies continued to evolve, it slowly found a way to alter its genetics and withstand these extreme climates.

 This eventually led to the ability we now know as autoflowering.
-Without having to rely on ideal conditions and ample amounts of light, the ruderalis was able to sprout healthy buds and thrive under any climate it grows in.
+Without having to rely on ideal conditions and ample amounts of light, the ruderalis was able to sprout healthy buds.
+It also thrive under any climate it grows in.

 Ruderalis plants, by themselves, do not usually contain high amounts of THC.
 This makes them unfit for consumption if you have just a pure bud of ruderalis strains.
 Instead, growers will crossbreed a ruderalis with any given strain (regardless of how many parents) in order to come up with a autoflowering hybrid.
 As compared to other subspecies, they are also very short plants, often growing only up to 1 to 3 feet in height.
 They emit a bright green shade with their leaves forming sort of a shrub-like appearance.